Nandita-Raksani/LeapYear-0.1/README.md

 2) All years divisible by 100 but not by 400 are NOT leap years e.g. 1700, 1800, 2100 and 1900
 3) All years divisible by 4 but not by 100 ARE leap years e.g., 2008, 2012, 2016
 4) All years not divisible by 4 are NOT leap years e.g. 2017, 2018, 2019
+5) Years must not contain alphabets e.g. 1a
+6) Years must not be decimal/float e.g. 2.2
+7) Years must not be negative numbers e.g. -1

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).